British Virgin Islands

 I had viewed The Lodge in Verbier on a couple of occasions in the past but it had been perhaps 6 years since my last visit.
-Defying the fact that it was initially launched to the luxury ski market in 2007, The Lodge still retains its “wow” factor as you walk through the door.
+The Lodge still retains its wow factor as you walk through the door.
 Understated and not in your face, The Lodge is an elaborate home from home environment in the beauty of the mountains.
 Continued tweaks in the chalet, be it changes in the bedrooms, or soft furnishings throughout the living spaces, ensure that the chalet still firmly sits high and proud amongst the best luxury chalets in Verbier.

 We settled into The Lodge by enjoying the fantastic spa and wellness facilities..well, mostly the hot tubs.
 Sipping on cold bubbles whilst sat in hot ones.
 An essential combination.
-Fran disappeared to the massage room to see the in-house therapist.
-Now, I shookthe therapist’s hand when we were welcomed to the chalet and she had a bone crushing grip so I knew that Fran was going to be in incredible hands.

 Our private dining table had been set beautifully in the window of our bedroom, with stunning views of the surrounding mountains.
 An epic sunset, ever changing in colour was an undisputed highlight of the few days.
-We were delivered the “essentials” of our meal..a bottle of bubbly, one of red and one of white…..oh, and a jug of water.
-We received polite knocks at the door every time there was a new treat brought up to us, with the host being as attentive or discreet as we wished.
+We were delivered the essentials of our meal..a bottle of bubbly, and a jug of water.
 A fabulous meal had, and we only needed to step across the room to then roll into bed for an early night and a much needed catch up on sleep.

 When we arrived to breakfast the following morning at 10am I was incredibly surprised to see only one other couple at the table.
 My thoughts were that everyone had disappeared up the hill already, making the most of the beautiful morning sunshine.
-However, as we sat and ate, a few more faces started appearing, rather bleary eyed.
-It seems they had succumbed to the “V Factor” and got a bit carried away the night before.
-We were sat bright eyed and bushy tailed, with I am sure a quite smug look on our faces, as we revelled in the rewards of our long sleep, looking forwards to our hike.
+However, as we sat and ate, we chatted with the team and planned our hikes for the day.

 Every guest was enjoying the stay and who could blame them?
 The Lodge offers a home from home environment where everyone comes together as friends.
 Nothing is too much trouble, just ask and it will be delivered.
 It is this incredible dedication to an ethos of exceptional but not in-your-face service that has built the reputation of The Lodge as one of the undisputed leaders in the luxury chalet rental market.